CS126SP20/Game-of-Life/DEVELOPMENT.md

 #### April 18, 2020
 * Added my external library of choice (nlohmann json) to the project configuration
-* Created a basic exectuable and initializing a base cinder app
+* Created a basic executable and initializing a base cinder app
 * Set up the initial 60 x 60 grid on GUI to display the cells
 * Filled the grid with statically created cells to test displaying capability